-If you want to prevent TextMaker from performing a hyphenation at a hyphen that a word contains, insert a non-breaking hyphen instead of a regular hyphen.
-You can do this by pressing the key combination Ctrl Shifto - (minus key).
+If you want to prevent TextMaker from performing hyphenation at a hyphen that a word contains, insert a non-breaking hyphen instead of a regular hyphen.
+You can do this by pressing the key combination Ctrl <a href="mailto:Shift@] - (minus key).